 Summary

 Recommendation ITU-T A.1 describes general work methods for ITU-T study groups.
 It provides guidelines related to work methods, such as the conduct of meetings, preparation of studies, management of study groups, joint coordination groups, the role of rapporteurs and the processing of ITU-T contributions and TDs.

+NOTE – In general, the same working methods that apply to study groups also apply to the Telecommunication Standardization Advisory Group (TSAG) and its meetings.

 Keywords

-Contributions, joint coordination activities, rapporteur, study group management, TD, working methods.
+Contributions, rapporteur, study group management, TD, working methods.

 1 Study groups and their relevant groups